 How Much Does It Cost to Become an ABC Certified Zookeeper Assistant?

-Tuition for our Zookeeper Assistant Program ranges from $1,995 USD to $2,695 USD, depending on your payment plan.* This price is all-inclusive and covers your learning materials, certification and student support.
+$2,399.00 $2,049.00 to $2,695.00 depending on your payment arrangement.* This price is all-inclusive and covers your learning materials, certification and student support.

-Flexible Online Course
+Flexible Online Course & ” A College Near You”

 Support for Our Students

-After you enroll in our Zookeeper Assistant Course, you will receive the contact information for your personal Program Manager.
-Your Program Manager is there for you throughout your studies.
-They provide support, answer questions, and grade your exams.
+After you enroll, you will receive the contact information for your personal Program Manager.
+You will be learning from a zookeeping professional who has real life working knowledge and experience in zoos and zookeeping.
+They will be there for you throughout your studies and to provide support, answer questions, and grade your exams.

-Zookeeper Assistant Certification
+ABC Zookeeper Assistant Certification

 Upon successful completion of your Zookeeper Assistant Course, you will receive your professional certification as an Animal Behavior College Certified Zookeeper Assistant (ABCZA).
 Your certification will help you stand out when interviewing for volunteer and employment opportunities at zoos, conservation centers and wildlife rehabilitation facilities.
 This is your first step toward a career as a zookeeper assistant or an initial stepping stone to further your education with a zookeeper degree if that is your end goal!.